PubMatic/OpenWrap/README.md

 *   For Unix: build.sh
 *   For Windows: build.cmd

 This particular shell script named "build.sh" or "build.cmd" can be triggered to generate OpenWrap distribution.
+Output file will be at path /build/owt.js
 It accepts two parameters -

 *   **mode**: Its value can be either "build" or "test-build" .